albertlauncher/documentation/src/_docs/faq.md

 ##### I get a black border/background, i.e. no transparency

 Either you dont have hardware graphics acceleration or you are missing a [compositor](https://en.wikipedia.org/wiki/Compositing_window_manager).
+These problems are not related to albert, but are a general desktop misconfiguration.
+Google will help you to solve it.
 If there are other reasons for this symptom, please let me know.